AdamWongCH/analytics-thinking/1-Introduction/exercise.md

 ### 1. From Data to Information

-What information can you derive from this data?
+What information can you derive?

 ---

 ### 2. From Information to Insight

-What does this information suggest about the student?
+What does this suggest about the student?

 ---